vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 will print _oktested here_.

-However, it is clearer and cleaner if you are returning data to be stored somewhere else (not to be merely immediately sent to the user), to use `^return(“tested here”)`.
+However, it is clearer and cleaner if you are returning data to be stored somewhere else (not to be merely immediately sent to the user), to use `^return("tested here")`.
 This both creates the result, and ends the function immediately even if other code follows.
-Note- calls to macros use “pass by reference”, so the actual value of the ^variable is the name of what was passed in, and it is generally (but not always) evaluated on use.
+Note- calls to macros use "pass by reference", so the actual value of the ^variable is the name of what was passed in, and it is generally (but not always) evaluated on use.